 In immigration, asylum, nationality law, human rights and European Union free movement law he is highly regarded by his peers and independent legal directories as being in Tier 1.
 He is genuinely able to appear nationally and internationally with Chambers in four locations and with approvals by legal directories in London, but also other geographical areas.

 He has advised numerous businesses and high net worth individuals in respect of immigration, compliance, regulatory, sponsorship and similar matters.
 He has worked closely with commercial law firms and businesses with the ability to be able to call on his company and commercial law experience.
 He has assisted numerous Colleges with Sponsorship cases.
-He has represented many high net worth individuals to achieve Tier 1 investor and Entrepreneur visas from across the globe, including China, India, Pakistan, Russia and the Middle East.
+He has represented many high net worth individuals to achieve Tier 1 investor and Entrepreneur visas from across the globe.

 In respect of family law he is regularly called upon to prepare independent reports for the family courts including for the High Court.
 These reports have been at the request of the courts, children’s guardians, local authorities and parents.
 He is able to use his relatively unique experience of being a Recorder in care and private law, his experience as a deputy Judge of the Upper Tribunal and First-tier Tribunal along with his practice in family law and immigration/human rights.
 He has appeared at all levels of family courts, including at the Court of Appeal in respect of international adoption issues for local authorities and others.
+A decision is awaited in 2019 from the Court of Justice of the European Union in respect of adoption with international issues.
 He has appeared at senior courts, including at the Court of Appeal in respect of Hague Convention cases.
-He is able to use his national security expertise to advise and to assist in respect of care proceedings relating to children being taken abroad by their parents to Syria and other places.

 He is regularly instructed in many areas of law in which human rights issues arise, including Court of Protection, Family Law, Civil Penalty Notices, Judicial Review, Civil Liberties, Court of Protection, Local Government, Procurement and Public Law.
 He is instructed from across the country by firms and local authorities.
 Including in respect of “age dispute” cases.